-What makes a good credit card offer great?
-Typically when you can justify the benefits of getting the card at the time of signing up, rather than pushing them off into future hopes and dreams.
+What makes a good credit card offer, a great offer?
+Typically when you can justify the benefits of getting the card immediately at the time of signing up, rather than pushing them off into future hopes and dreams.
 With the Chase Sapphire Preferred Card, you get both: an amazing welcome, and fantastic ongoing travel benefits.

-Chase launched an excellent new bonus with a lot to love this week, including a Ultimate Pewards Points welcome worth $1000 on travel (or more), and $50 back on grocery spending, on a card with massive travel benefits and only a $95 annual fee.
-It’s worth a peek, if the card has eluded you.
+Chase launched an excellent new welcome bonus with a lot to love recently, including 100,000 Ultimate Rewards Points welcome worth $1250 on travel (or more), on a card with massive travel benefits and only a $95 annual fee.

 Chase Sapphire Preferred Increased Bonus

 The Chase Sapphire Preferred Card is often overlooked, because many of the best benefits aren’t ones you cherish every day, but absolutely do when you travel.
 And even more when travel doesn’t go as planned.

 Like, primary rental car collision coverage, up to $20,000 per trip in travel interruption insurance – including sickness or extreme weather, baggage delay insurance, or price protection on items you buy up to $500.
 There are more (below).

-Chase Sapphire Preferred is offering a bonus of 80,000 Chase Ultimate Rewards after $4,000 in spending within the first 3 months of card membership, and also, a new $50 credit towards grocery spend, in the form of statement credits.
+Chase Sapphire Preferred is offering a bonus of 100,000 Chase Ultimate Rewards after $4,000 in spending within the first 3 months of card membership.

 Points And Long Term Benefits